 There is also a debate as to whether the spouse should take quite as much in pay if they are only an employee and not the CEO or founder or whatever title you have given yourself.
 If they didn’t start the business with you, the IRS may question how much the spouse should actually be paid.

 The excludable amount is adjusted each year to reflect the rising costs of living due to inflation.
-The following are the amounts an individual was allowed to exempt in recent years:
+This will rise by 7.1% for the next tax season:

 - 2021 = $108,700